-Samsung is planning to launch its next premium flagship S22 series, the Galaxy S22, Galaxy S22+ as well as the Galaxy S22 Ultra soon and now a new report has claimed that the firm may increase the price for the lineup because of the global shortage of chipsets.
+Samsung is planning to launch its next premium flagship S22 series, the Galaxy S22, Galaxy S22+, as well as the Galaxy S22 Ultra, soon, and now a new report has claimed that the firm may increase the price of the lineup because of the global shortage of chipsets.

 According to GizmoChina, Samsung Galaxy S22 could carry a starting price of $899, which is about $100 more compared to its predecessor.